Organise a fundraising event

 If you’d like to use our logo or some of our hospice photos, or are interested in hospice merchandise, please get in touch and we’ll be more than happy to help.
 We’ll also promote your event by adding it to our website, sharing it across our social media and putting up posters in all of our charity shops.
 We can also supply you banners, buckets and collecting tins if you’d like any at your event.

 Fundraising is all about having fun and raising money, but it’s also subject to laws and legislation.
+At the current time of Covid-19, there also many other factors to take into account.
+Please see our current advice here.

 If you are planning a collection in a publicly owned place, this is governed by strict legal requirements.
 All raffles, lotteries and prize draws are also governed by legislation.